 You can even use a specialist acoustic glue such as Green Glue to attach the new ceiling layer, which cuts out even more vibration.
 This is a relatively effective method against all forms of noise transmitted through floors.

-Install Acoustic Foam Or Tiles
+Install Acoustic Foam or Tiles

 If you’ve ever seen pictures of a recording studio, you will have caught a glimpse of some oddly shaped foam on the walls and ceilings.
 This is acoustic foam, and it is excellent at reducing noise because that is what it’s designed to do!

 However, it isn’t particularly attractive.
-If you are trying to soundproof an office, studio space, or other work areas, acoustic foam may be an option, but it’s not the ceiling finish most people would choose for their lounge or bedroom.
+If you are trying to soundproof an office, studio space, or other work areas, the acoustic foam may be an option, but it’s not the ceiling finish most people would choose for their lounge or bedroom.